Machine Man: Queen's Vengeance

-When Morgan le Fay restructured reality in volume three of Avengers #1–3, nearly all Avengers, past and present, were transformed into the Queen's Vengeance, a sort of medieval-themed Avengers.
-Machine Man became Sir MacHinery, an obvious play on the word machinery.
-He can be seen on the cover of issue #2, behind Hercules.
+When Morgan le Fay restructured reality in Avengers (vol. 3), nearly all Avengers were transformed into members of the Queen's Vengeance, a sort of medieval-themed Avengers, with Machine Man becoming Sir MacHinery.

 Ultimate Marvel

-The Ultimate Marvel version of Machine Man is Danny Ketch, who sacrificed his life during Galactus' assault on Earth via MODOK.
-Danny Ketch's consciousness is later revealed to have survived inside a robotic body formed from salvaged Gah Lak Tus tech and is dubbed "Machine Man" by Phil Coulson.
-As Machine Man, Ketch joined the Future Foundation under Coulson.
+The Ultimate Marvel version of Machine Man is Danny Ketch who sacrificed his life during Galactus' assault on Earth via MODOK.
+Ketch's consciousness is later revealed to have survived inside a robotic body and is dubbed "Machine Man" by Phil Coulson.
+As Machine Man, Ketch joins the Future Foundation under Coulson.